 Discussion

 We observed that early life sensitization to food allergens, up to 12 months, was associated with lower spirometry indices during adolescence.
 Effects were detected mainly for FEV1 and FEV1/FVC ratio.
-These associations were partially mediated by aeroallergen sensitization and asthma at 6 years.
+These associations were neither confounded by concurrent wheezing nor modified by subsequent asthma status.
+Furthermore, these associations were only partially mediated by aeroallergen sensitization at age two and asthma at 6 years.
 Sensitization to aeroallergens only was also associated with a reduction in FEV1 and FEV1/FVC ratio in adolescence.
-This is the first study to evaluate and demonstrate that the early life food on subsequent lung function, not completely mediated by increased risk of aeroallergen sensitization and asthma.
+This is the first study to evaluate and demonstrate that the association between early life food sensitization on subsequent lung function, and to demonstrate that these associations are not completely mediated by increased risk of aeroallergen sensitization and asthma.
+However, the sensitization itself may not have any causal effect but may merely be a marker for a more robust TH2 phenotype, leading to subsequent reduced lung function.

 The current study investigated the association between early life sensitization and adolescent lung function both in a high allergy risk and an unselected population-based cohort.
 These cohorts were from different regions of the world, but both were westernized countries with a high prevalence of food sensitization (34).
 It is often assumed that results from a high-risk cohort may not be applicable to the general population, but our results were largely consistent across the two cohorts where data were available, despite the geographical differences between cohorts as well as some differences in the methods of sensitization assessment.
 The associations in the population-based study were only observed among individuals with a family history of atopy.
 However, this should be interpreted with caution, as there was little power to show the effect in those without a family history of atopy.